ChatterjeeGroup-ISTA/polyqent/README.md

  - `solver_name` which is one of `"z3"` or `"mathsat"`.
  - (optional) `output_path` which should be the path to a file where PolyQEnt will store the obtained polynomial system.
 If not set, PolyQEnt will create a temporary file for it and will delete it in the end of execution.
  - (optional) `int_value` which is assigned `false` or `true`.
 When `true`, PolyQEnt tries to find integer values for unknown variables.
  - In case `handelman` is chosen for `theorem_name`, an additional integer parameter `degree_of_sat` should be specified.
 This is the only parameter required by Handelman's Positivestellensatz.
-See [1] appendix E for more details.
+See the tool paper for more details.
- - In case `putinar` is chosen for `theorem_name`, four parameters should be specified in the config file: (i) `degree_of_sat` the degree of SOS polynomials considered when the LHS of PHCs are assumed satisfying, (ii) `degree_of_nonstrict_unsat`, (iii) `degree_of_strict_unsat` and (iv) `max_d_of_strict`, for the remaining three degree parameters of Putinar's positivestellensatz.
-The names are self-explanatory and the details can be found in [1] section 3.
+ - In case `putinar` is chosen for `theorem_name`, four parameters should be specified in the config file: (i) `degree_of_sat` the degree of SOS polynomials considered when the LHS of PQEs are assumed satisfying, (ii) `degree_of_nonstrict_unsat`, (iii) `degree_of_strict_unsat` and (iv) `max_d_of_strict`, for the remaining three degree parameters of Putinar's positivestellensatz.
+The names are self-explanatory and the details can be found in the tool paper.
  - `SAT_heuristic` which should be set to `true` if the `Assume-SAT` heuristic should be used.
  - `unsat_core_heuristic` which should be set to `true` if the `UNSAT Core` heuristic should be used.

 The default value is 0 for all integer parameters and `false` for all boolean parameters.
-Default theorem is set based on the degree of Horn Clauses and default solver is z3.
-Also, all heuristics are set t false as default.
+Default theorem is set based on the degree of PQEs and default solver is z3.
+Also, all heuristics are set to false as default.

 See `config-example.json` as an example.

- [1] Polynomial Reachability Witnesses via Stellensätze.
-Asadi et. al. PLDI 2021.

 ## Citing